 Politics and Prose.
 Harris spent 21 years at The Washington Post, covering local politics, Virginia state politics, and national issues.
-During the Clinton years, Harris covered the White House and eventually used that experience to write a history of the Bill Clinton presidency called The Survivor: Bill Clinton in the White House.
-The Atlantic Monthly called the book "a responsible, honest, tough, and - best of all - considered assessment of Clinton's presidency."
+During the Clinton years, he covered the White House and eventually used that experience to write a history of the Bill Clinton presidency called The Survivor: Bill Clinton in the White House.
+The Atlantic Monthly called the book “a responsible, honest, tough, and – best of all – considered assessment of Clinton’s presidency.”
 The book was a New York Times best-seller and a Times notable book of the year.
-In 2006, Harris also co-authored a book on presidential politics titled, The Way to Win: Taking the White House in 2008, a book Publisher's Weekly called "an in-depth, indefatigable examination of American media and politics at the turn of the millennium."
+Harris also co-authored a book on presidential politics titled, The Way to Win: Taking the White House in 2008, a book Publisher’s Weekly called “an in-depth, indefatigable examination of American media and politics at the turn of the millennium.”

 Politics, the Press, and the Impact on the American Public.
 Calling on his years at the Washington Post and his experience turning POLITICO into one of the most influential news institutions in the new media, John Harris discusses the main stories of the day, the underlying politics, and the political players that are making the waves.
 He gives a riveting behind-the-scenes, real-time look at the latest campaigns, providing in-depth reporting on candidates at all levels.
 With a seasoned journalist’s nose for the story and a best-selling author’s eye for details, Harris unravels the complex political web to present a clear and nuanced picture of the world inside the beltway, and his presentations are full of up-to-the-minute, news-breaking material.